Did you miss this?

 Moving beyond extant readings of psychedelic design, communal dome building and failed utopian dreamers, this symposium will examine how more nuanced accounts of counterculture can inform the history, practice and discipline of architecture.

 1-4 June: Media Architecture Biennale (MAB16)

-"Keeping urban communities engaged is essential to creating liveable cities" says Dr Martin Tomitsch, Head of Design Lab at the Faculty of Architecture, Design and Planning, The University of Sydney and General Chair of The Media Architecture Biennale 2016.
+"Keeping urban communities engaged is essential to creating liveable cities" says Dr Martin Tomitsch, Head of Design Lab at the Sydney School of Architecture, Design and Planning, The University of Sydney and General Chair of The Media Architecture Biennale 2016.

 Come June 2016, the Media Architecture Biennale (MAB16) will project Sydney into the digital media spotlight.
 From June 1st, The Concourse in Sydney's Chatswood will host the world's leading experts in architectural digital technology for 4 days of conferences, seminars and symposia designed to discuss, assess and debate the impact of digital technology in the future design and development of smarter and more liveable cities.

 Green Cities Conference 2016